 Ph.D.
-2014, Sociology, University of California, Davis
+2014, Sociology, UC Davis

 For questions on SOC 198 and internships, please stop-by office hours or send an email: firstname.lastname@example.org.